steenblikrs/2021-Spring-Studio/Techproof.md

+use this realtime markdown editor for easyer editing to be pasted into the real file on github

 ### Samples Markdown for your reference

 You can use the [editor on GitHub](https://github.com/steenblikrs/2021-Spring-Studio/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.